The Rescuers Down Under: Music

 The score for the film was composed and conducted by Bruce Broughton.
 Unlike the vast majority of Disney animated features, the film had no songs written for it (although "Message Montage" includes a quotation from "Rescue Aid Society" by Sammy Fain, Carol Connors, and Ayn Robbins, the only musical reference to the first film).
-This was the second Disney film not to include any songs, the first one being The Black Cauldron.
+This was the second Disney film not to include any original songs, the first one being The Black Cauldron.

 The score received positive critical reception, with critics singling out "Cody's Flight" for its sense of majesty, excitement, and freedom.
 AllMusic gave the soundtrack 4.5 out of 5 stars.

 In 2002, Walt Disney Records reissued the album on compact disc, including the Shelby Flint songs "The Journey", "Someone's Waiting for You" and "Tomorrow Is Another Day" (from The Rescuers).
-In 2016 Intrada Records released the complete Broughton score, including material (in italics) not used in the movie.
+In 2016, Intrada Records released the complete Broughton score, including material (in italics) not used in the movie.

 Release

-During the film's theatrical release, the film was released as a double feature with the new Mickey Mouse featurette The Prince and the Pauper.
+During the film's theatrical release, the film was released as a double feature with the new Mickey Mouse short film The Prince and the Pauper.

+It was released the same day as the Christmas hit Home Alone which also features John Candy.

 Home media

-The Rescuers Down Under was released in the Walt Disney Classics video series on September 20, 1991, in a pan-and-scan transfer, while The Rescuers was released on VHS almost a year later on September 18, 1992.
+The Rescuers Down Under was released in the Walt Disney Classics video series on September 17, 1991, while The Rescuers was released on VHS a year later on September 18, 1992.
 Unlike the original film, however, The Rescuers Down Under was not included in the Walt Disney Masterpiece Collection line.
 Both home video releases went into moratorium on April 30, 1993.
 In its original release, the VHS edition sold 5.2 million units in the United States, generating $72.8 million in revenue.

 Launching in January 2000, Walt Disney Home Video began the Gold Classic Collection, with The Rescuers Down Under re-issued on VHS and DVD on August 1, 2000.
 The DVD contained the film in its 1.66:1 aspect ratio enhanced for 16:9 television sets and 4.0 surround sound, and was accompanied with special features, including a storybook and trivia as well as an "Animals of the Outback" activity booklet.

 The Rescuers Down Under was released alongside The Rescuers on Blu-ray in a "2-Movie Collection" on August 21, 2012, to commemorate the first film's 35th anniversary in the United States.

 Reception

 Box office

-During its opening weekend, The Rescuers Down Under grossed $3.5 million, ranking fourth, after Home Alone, Rocky V, and Child's Play 2, and below the studio's expectations.
+During its opening weekend, The Rescuers Down Under grossed $3.5 million, ranking fourth, after Home Alone, Rocky V, and Child's Play 2.
 As a result, Katzenberg decided to recall the film's television advertising.
-The film eventually went on to make $27.9 million in the United States and $47.4 million worldwide.
+The film eventually earned $27.9 million in the United States and $47.4 million worldwide, becoming a box office bomb.
+In 1991, it was the fourth highest-grossing film in Germany, with admissions of 3.1 million.